object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 code works in essentially the same way no matter how you use Python.
-The Python interpreter also sits between the Python code and the operating system, so for most purposes, it also doesn't matter whether your Python program is running on Windows, Mac, Linux, or maybe something more exotic.
+The Python interpreter also sits between the Python code and the operating system, so for most purposes, it also doesn't matter whether your Python program is running on Windows, macOS, Linux, or maybe something more exotic.
 Usually, when we refer to Python doing something or responding to code in a particular way, what we mean is that this is what the interpreter does in those circumstances.